Keith Moon: Flint Holiday Inn incident

-On 23 August 1967, on tour opening for Herman's Hermits, Moon celebrated his 21st birthday at a Holiday Inn in Flint, Michigan (though it was initially believed that he was actually turning 20).
+On 23 August 1967, on tour opening for Herman's Hermits, Moon celebrated his 21st birthday (it was initially believed that he was turning 20) at a Holiday Inn in Flint, Michigan.
 Entwistle later said, "He decided that if it was a publicised fact that it was his 21st birthday, he would be able to drink."

-The drummer immediately began drinking upon his arrival in Flint.
-The Who spent the afternoon visiting local radio stations with Nancy Lewis (then the band's publicist), and Moon posed for a photo outside the hotel in front of a "Happy Birthday Keith" sign put up by the hotel management.
+Moon began drinking immediately upon arrival in Flint.
+The Who spent the afternoon visiting local radio stations with Nancy Lewis (the band's publicist), and Moon posed for a photo outside the hotel in front of a "Happy Birthday Keith" sign put up by the hotel management.
 According to Lewis, Moon was drunk by the time the band went onstage at Atwood Stadium.

 Returning to the hotel, Moon started a food fight and soon cake began flying through the air.
-The drummer knocked out part of his front tooth; at the hospital, doctors could not give him an anaesthetic (due to his inebriation) before removing the remainder of the tooth.
+He knocked out part of his front tooth; at the hospital, doctors could not give him an anaesthetic (due to his inebriation) before removing the remainder of the tooth.
 Back at the hotel, a melee erupted; fire extinguishers were set off, guests (and objects) thrown into the swimming pool and a piano reportedly destroyed.
 The chaos ended only when police arrived with guns drawn.